camel-tooling/camel-lsp-client-vscode/Readme.md

 ## Requirements for using this extension

+* Java 1.8 is currently required to launch the Camel Language Server.
+It is deprecated in 0.0.35.
+Java 11 will be required in 0.0.36.

 After you install this **Language Support for Apache Camel** extension, follow these guidelines to access its features:

 For an XML DSL file: